SalazarDomingo/FDA-Drug-Adverse-Effects-Analysis/README.md

 into CSV files called "CountryEventsProportions" corresponding to sets of 11, 21, 28 & 48 adverse effects.
 These files are much smaller and are included in this repository.

-Finally the file called "CountryEventAnalysis.R" analyses this dataset and creates the figures contained in the presentation.
+Finally the file called "CountryEventAnalysis.R" analyses these datasets and creates the figures contained in the presentation.